 An excellent question these days.
 I continue to have all my information stolen at various data breaches, including Desjardins, Equifax and recently Capital One.
 To keep me safe, I follow a simple set of rules to at least impede the had folk out there:

 - Run Antivirus and Malware protection programs

-The other way your data ends up out there is by companies selling your data to other companies (for profit and fun).
-Every time you give out your email address or fill in your “customer profile” you are giving someone a chance to profit from that information.
-Everyone is selling you, how can you slow this down?
+The other way your personal data ends up out there is by companies selling your data to other companies (for-profit and fun).
+Every time you give out your email address or fill in your “customer profile” you are giving someone a chance to profit from that personal data.
+Everyone is selling you.
+How can you slow this down?

-Our friend Preet Banerjee put out a set of useful tweets to figure out who is selling you data:
+Our friend Preet Banerjee put out a set of valuable tweets to figure out who is selling your data:

 - Gmail ignores anything after a ‘+’ sign in an email address.
 If your email address is [email protected], sending email to [email protected] still goes to [email protected]

 - So if you are required to give an email address, and company XYZ asks for it, give them [email protected].